yc702/Slides_Demo/README.md

 # Slides_Demo
-This is a demo for using xaringan
+This is a demo for using xaringan;